tankh99/tp/docs/DeveloperGuide.md

 Expected Output in the Command Output Box:
 - `(n) appointments listed!`

-> [!TIP]
-> If there are no appointments stored in the application, or if there is no data that meets the required criteria, an empty ListView will be displayed.

 ## Generating all patient feedback reports
 Pre-requisite:
 - There is at least one ("1") patient stored in the CogniCare application.

 Command: `reportf`
-- The patient feedback report information will be shown in the item ListView.
+- The patient feedback report information for all appointments will be shown in the item ListView.

 Expected Output:
 - All the patient feedback report information will be displayed in the ListView.